ismail-codar/fjsx/README.md

 console.log(c.$val); // 6 ...
 ```

 This technique can be used for DOM updates.
-Also fjsx is uses a [babel plugin](./packages/babel-plugin-transform-fjsx) for compiling JSX views to this structure.
+Fjsx utilizes a [babel plugin](./packages/babel-plugin-transform-fjsx) for compiling JSX views to this structure.
 DOM example below:

 ##### Jsx input: